vtjeng/vtjeng.github.io/_posts/2025-04-04-singapore-recs.md

     [Formula 1 Race Tracks](https://maps.app.goo.gl/3oXzpMzWrCqsNMfz5).
 - If you're looking to go further:
   - [East Coast Park](https://maps.app.goo.gl/rSj6S1qGzDfVe15AA) is a lovely linear park (that you can take all the way to the airport).
-Stop at a hawker center along the way or at the end!
+Stop at a hawker centre along the way or at the end!

 ### Hikes